 Day #4 - South Maui

-Today, let's explore the incredible sights, attractions, beaches, and hiking trails of South Maui.
-South Maui holds a reputation for some of the best beaches.
-Relish miles of white sandy beaches, spectacular coastal areas, snorkeling on its reefs, and expansive lava fields like La Perouse Bay.
+This day's Maui itinerary explores the incredible sights, attractions, beaches, and hiking trails of South Maui.
+South Maui is best known for its miles of white sandy beaches, spectacular coastal areas, snorkeling on its reefs, and expansive lava fields like La Perouse Bay.

 In South Maui, travelers can discover the true warmth of Aloha and genuine Hawaiian hospitality.